Behaviour

 Is my dog tired or is it anxiety?

 Context is everything when interpreting dog stress signals.
-If your dog curls up in their bed at 10 pm and yawns, they are undoubtedly tired.
-However, if you are hugging your dog, training them, or introducing them to a stranger, and they begin yawning repeatedly, this is a sign of social pressure.
+If your dog curls up in their bed at 10 pm and yawns, they are probably tired.
+However, if you are hugging your dog, training them, or introducing them to a stranger, and they begin yawning repeatedly, this is more likely to be a sign of social pressure.

-I often explain to clients that a "stress yawn" looks slightly different from a tired yawn.
+I often explain to clients that a stress yawn can look slightly different from a tired yawn.
 It is often more intense and may be accompanied by a whining sound or a shake-off immediately afterwards.
-Similarly, "stress licking" is usually a quick flick of the tongue upwards towards the nose, rather than a slow lick around the chops.
+Similarly, stress licking is usually a quick flick of the tongue upwards towards the nose, rather than a slow lick around the chops.

-Understanding the difference prevents us from pushing our dogs past their coping threshold.
-If we misinterpret these signals as boredom or submission, we risk missing an opportunity to help our dogs feel safe.
+Understanding the difference helps prevent us from pushing our dogs past their coping threshold.
+If we misinterpret these signals as boredom or submission, we may miss an opportunity to help our dogs feel safe.

-Key Takeaway: Always look at the environment; if nothing sleep-inducing is happening, a yawn is likely a sign of emotional conflict or anxiety.
+Key Takeaway: Always look at the environment; if nothing sleep-inducing is happening, a yawn may be a sign of emotional conflict or anxiety.

 Vet’s Insight: The "Guilty" Look